-You should hire a workers’ comp lawyer.
+You should hire a lawyer that handles workers’ compensation cases.
 It is important to remember that insurers want to settle work injury cases for the lowest dollar amount possible.
 Do not accept an unfair, low settlement offer.

 You should be granted a settlement that offers you the full available financial support for your medical care, long-term rehabilitative costs, lost wages, diminished earning capacity, and any permanent disability or impairment.
 Your attorney will represent you during settlement negotiations with insurance company representatives.

 4. Was Your Workers’ Comp Claim Denied?

 You should hire a workers’ comp attorney.
 Workers’ compensation claims are denied for a wide range of different reasons.
 Even though workers’ comp benefits are paid out on a no-fault basis, it can still be challenging for injured employees to get access to the full and fair financial benefits that they rightfully deserve.

 If your workers’ comp claim was denied in Arkansas, Missouri, Kansas, Oklahoma, or anywhere else in the United States, do not give up without a fight.
 Get your workers’ comp denial letter into the hands of an experienced attorney immediately.
 They will help you take the next steps needed to move your case forward.

 5. Did a Third Party Contribute to Your Injuries?